urieltan/tp/docs/UserGuide.md

 ### Saving the data

-AddressBook data are saved in the hard disk automatically after any command that changes the data.
+Lifebook data are saved in the hard disk automatically after any command that changes the data.
 There is no need to save manually.

-### Archiving data files `[coming in v2.0]`
+### Archiving data files

-_{explain the feature here}_
+This feature will be implemented in the next iteration (v1.2).

 ### Adding To Do's : `todo`
 Adds a To Do to the TodoList of LifeBook.